mrpritchett/buddydrive/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Fixes a problem when sharing folders in the activity stream
+* Improves translation by better localizing javascript files
+* Fixes a notice error in the BuddyDrive Administration
+* Fixes a notice error in case the file does not exist anymore

 = 1.2.0 =
 * Adapts to changes introduced in plupload feature by WordPress 3.9
 * List all user's groups setting the per_page argument to false